Home Office Deduction: Can You Take It?

 Can I deduct my home office if I’m a remote employee?

-How much is the home office deduction?
+How do I calculate the home office tax deduction?

 Using the regular method, you’ll calculate the size of your home office as a percentage of the total square footage in your home.
 Then, you’ll add up all the expenses related to your home (utilities, renovations and improvements, insurance, home mortgage interest, etc.) and deduct a percentage of the total.
 Other expenses directly related to your home office (supplies, furniture, etc.) can be totally written off.
+This method is best if your home office takes up a large portion of your home, you want to deduct actual costs of furniture, supplies, and improvements, or if you have high home-related expense.

 The simplified method is easier to calculate.
 Using this method, you’ll deduct $5 per square foot of home office space, up to 300 square feet.
 Be aware: the maximum amount you can deduct using the simplified method is $1,500.
+To estimate your deduction, measure your home office, then multiply by $5.
+This method is best if you have a small home office or you just don’t want to track detailed expenses.

 Maybe your work-from-home situation is a little bit complicated.
 Here are some common examples and how to handle them on your return: